hallorant/bigmit/cocousb/README.md

   the power system in the CoCo can provide.
 Most USB power strips provide 5V DC at 2.4 amps but a CoCo only uses 1 amp (or less).

-It is oka to switch back and forth from using the tryout cable USB power to wall plug power.
+It is safe to switch back and forth betwee using the tryout-cable-USB power to wall-plug power.
 Say you need to use the cassette for a bit.
 The only rule is __use one or the other__.
 Don't plug them both in at once!
 I ran this setup for several months.